Welcome to the 13 Days of Halloween

-- In the beginning of the movie, Victor (voiced by Johnny Depp), releases a captive butterfly through a window.
-Johnny Depp’s character, Ichabod Crane does something similar in Sleepy Hollow (1999), when he releases a caged Cardinal out of his bedroom window.
+- At the beginning of the movie, Victor (voiced by Johnny Depp), releases a captive butterfly through a window.
+Johnny Depp’s character, Ichabod Crane does something similar in Sleepy Hollow (1999) when he releases a caged Cardinal out of his bedroom window.

-- The mind-blowing Fan Theory that ties them altogether.
+- The mind-blowing Fan Theory that ties them all together.

 - If you don’t want to read about it, click here to watch a YouTube video on the theory.

-- Now if you are one of the fans that thinks this theory is rubbish, click here.
+- Now if you are one of the fans that think this theory is rubbish, click here.

 - Haven’t seen Tim Burton’s first animated short?
 Click here.